-Vets Beyond Borders’ Community Awareness Program is designed to promote community appreciation of the importance of the close association between animal and humans.
-We incorporate community-based education into all our field projects.
+Vets Beyond Borders’ Community Awareness initiative is an important component of our VetMatch program.
+It was designed to promote community appreciation of the close association between animal and humans and the benefits of basic animal health care.

 In rabies endemic areas, VBB places a high priority on involvement with local schools, advising schoolchildren how to behave around animals and how to minimise the risk of rabies infection.

 We are delighted to involve new veterinary graduates and veterinary students in this program.

 If you have relevant experience or would like to help us deliver and expand our Community Awareness program , please follow the link below:

 If you are a representative of an animal welfare or community group that would like to be involved in this important program, please follow the link below: